RiotGamesCookbooks/dirsrv-cookbook/README.md

 ### Yum cookbook / EPEL repository

-For RHEL based systems, the yum cookbook can be used to install the software packages from the EPEL repo (https://fedoraproject.org/wiki/EPEL).
-Just set the ':use_yum_epel' flag to true.
+For RHEL based systems, the yum cookbook can be used to install the software packages from the [EPEL repo](https://fedoraproject.org/wiki/EPEL).
+Just set the 'use_yum_epel' flag to true.

 ```
 default[:dirsrv][:use_yum_epel] = false